moves-rwth/shepherd/README.md

 ## Models

-We are extending the models with some comments and will make them available soon.
+The models are available in the examples folder.